amgadfahmi/memory-fun/README.md

 ### Memory Fun

-A simple memory game using Typescript, React, taolwind, vite and redux toolkit.
+A simple memory game using Typescript, React, taolwind, vite and Redux Toolkit.

 ## Status